 - Give your Animal Crossing villagers presents they will enjoy.

-And If you turn your game off for several months or even days, your favorite villagers might pack up and leave, so you'll need to check in regularly.
-However, if you lavish your favorite characters with enough attention, they will eventually reward you with a physical token of their esteemed friendship: A framed photo of themselves.
+If you lavish your favorite characters with enough attention, they will eventually reward you with a physical token of their esteemed friendship: A framed photo of your villager.

 Can Isabelle help me boot out a villager?